Isabel Bristowe BA (Hons), BSc (Hons) Psych, MBACP (Accred.)

 I am a qualified and accredited counsellor in an integrative-relational approach.
 This approach draws on a range of theories which means I can tailor our collaborative work to best fit your individual concerns within a safe and compassionate environment.

-I am also a certified Emotionally Focused therapist (visit www.iceeft.com for more information) to help support couples facing challenges in their relationship.
+I am also a certified Emotionally Focused therapist and supervisor (visit www.iceeft.com for more information) to help support couples facing challenges in their relationship.
 This approach is collaborative in helping you to identify the repeated patterns of conflict that create distance between you.
 I work with you both to develop a deeper understanding of the difficult emotions that you are both experiencing.
 These emotions that include fear, loneliness and hurt drive these negative patterns.
 Together we can look at transforming the distress and distance between you to a rediscovery of the love that brought you together and a strengthening of this bond.

 If the thought of couple's therapy does not feel right at this point you may prefer to try a Hold Me Tight® (HMT) relationship enhancement workshop for couples.
 I co-run these two day intensive courses regularly.
 If you are interested please visit my website for more information.